7 Types of Conflict in Relationships & How to Deal With Them

 Your partner finally got his first paycheck!
 You’re so thrilled because you wanted to go on a fancy date.
 You’ve been telling him about a nearby restaurant, and you felt that he understood what you meant by that.

 However, he didn’t.
-He didn’t even buy you something.
-This situation can cause you to feel resentful towards your partner.
+He didn’t even buy you something, which can cause you to feel resentful toward your partner.

 For example: